 Expanding your business may be the right path for some freelancers, but I don’t think it’s the right path for every freelancer.
 Here’s why:

 - When you hire people, your revenue may increase (as you serve more clients on larger projects), but so do your expenses.
-Your profit may grow, or it may stay the same as it was when your business was leaner.
+Your profit may grow, it may stay the same as it was when your business was leaner, or it may actually decrease.

 - Finding the right employees that you can rely on, and that are committed to upholding the high standards you’ve set is very difficult.